 Smart-Take: Alzheimer's Disease

-- Trouble remembering names, recently-read materials, or finding the right word
+- Trouble remembering names and recently read materials, or finding the right word

 - Losing or misplacing things